hashicorp/consul/website/source/docs/guides/production-acls.html.md

 If the service is running, you will need to restart it.
 Unlike agent tokens, service tokens must be set in the configuration file; you cannot set them with the HTTP API.
-However, if you register a service with the API, you can pass the token in the header and it will be used by the service.
+However, if you register a service with the API, you can pass the token in the [header](https://www.consul.io/api/index.html#authentication) with `X-Consul-Token` and it will be used by the service.

 If you are using a sidecar proxy, it can inherit the token from the service definition.
 Alternatively, you can create a separate token.